Hidden structure in the spectra of strongly correlated electrons in 1d: Structure of electronic excitations in 1d

-It is worthwhile to also mention two general facts about the nature of the low-energy excitations here.
+We further highlight two general facts about the nature of the low-energy excitations in 1d.
 On the one hand, the generalisation of the Lieb-Schultz-Mattis theorem to electronic systems tells that the ground state is either gapless or degenerate \cite{LSMfermions}.
-On the other, bosonisation considerations, taking into account the two $SU(2)$ symmetries of the model, tell that there cannot be linearly dispersing gapless excitations in both the spin and charge sectors \cite{AffleckHaldane87}.
-Thus in addition to an upper branch belonging to either the spin or charge sector, the structure of the spectrum is also characterised by whether the single gapless branch belongs to the spin or charge sector.
+On the other, bosonisation considerations indicate that there cannot be linearly dispersing gapless excitations in both the spin and charge sectors when a model possesses both spin and charge $SU(2)$ symmetries explicitly \cite{AffleckHaldane87}.
+From these we can conclude that above a singlet ground state there must be a gapless excitation in one, and only one, sector (spin or charge).

-As systems with Mott insulating ground states at half-filling are of greatest physical relevance, we will focus the presentation on the boundary of the upper-right quadrant of Fig.~\ref{diag}.
-With the exception of the free fermion point (at the origin), the ground state has gapless spin excitations and gapped charge excitations everywhere here.
-It is also in this quadrant that we observe an excitation branch switching between carrying spin and carrying charge.
-To complete the study, we then describe the excitations on the other integrable lines of Fig.~\ref{diag}.

-We adopt a convenient notation for characterising the elementary excitations \cite{CxSy}: $\overline{\overline {Cx}}\,\overline{Sy}$, where $x$ and $y$ represent the number of gapless excitations in respectively the charge and spin sectors, and the overlines denote the number of branches in each sector (in this example two in the charge sector and one in the spin sector).
-Explicit expressions for the dispersion curves of the integrable models are collected in Appendix~\ref{Adisp}.
+Thus there are four possible ways to characterise the excitation spectra above a singlet ground state for interacting electrons in 1d, depending on whether the gapless or anomalous excitation branch belong to either the spin or charge sector.
+We adopt a convenient notation for characterising this structure \cite{CxSy}, e.g.~$\overline{\overline {Cx}}\,\overline{Sy}$, where $x$ and $y$ represent the number of gapless excitations in respectively the charge and spin sectors, and the overlines denote the number of branches in each sector (in this example two in the charge sector and one in the spin sector).